sguzunov/docs/docs/connectors/02_ms-office/04_outlook-connector/01_javascript/outlook-guide.md

 ### Tracking Sent or Canceled Emails

 Note that when the `Promise` of [`newEmail()`](../../../../reference/glue4office/latest/outlook/index.html#API-newEmail) resolves, it means that the call from your web app to the Glue42 Outlook Connector has succeeded and it is guaranteed that the user will see a new email window populated with the parameters, as in the example above.
-However, this does not necessarily mean that the user will press the "Send" button.
+However, this doesn't necessarily mean that the user will press the "Send" button.

 In order to track whether the user has sent the email or dismissed the window and discarded the email, you need to pass one or two optional callbacks ([`onSent`](../../../../reference/glue4office/latest/outlook/index.html#NewEmailOptions-onSent) and [`onCanceled`](../../../../reference/glue4office/latest/outlook/index.html#NewEmailOptions-onCanceled)) in the [`NewEmailOptions`](../../../../reference/glue4office/latest/outlook/index.html#NewEmailOptions) object to get notified whether the user has sent or canceled the email: